greshake/i3status-rust/README.md

 step\_width | The steps brightness is in/decreased for the selected screen (When greater than 50 it gets limited to 50) | No | 5

 ## Net
 Creates a block which displays the upload and download throughput for a network interface.
+Units are in bits per second (kbps, Mbps, etc).

 **Example**
 ```toml